Policy last updated

 VET materials funding

-In 2024, a 2-band VET materials funding model will be in place (high-cost materials funding band and low-cost materials funding band).
-The level of funding received will be based on VET enrolments, and payments will be received as quarterly cash grants through the Student Resource Package (SRP).
+In 2024, a 2-band VET materials funding model is in place (high-cost materials funding band and low-cost materials funding band).
+The level of funding received is based on VET enrolments as entered into VASS by 30 April 2024, and payments will be received as quarterly cash grants through the Student Resource Package (SRP).

 Each VET enrolment will be allocated $250 for certificates that sit within the low-cost materials funding band and $450 for those that sit within the high-cost materials funding band.
-This funding is not subject to pro rata and will be allocated in full for each enrolment regardless of the number of hours in which a student is enrolled.
+This funding is not pro rata and will be allocated in full for each enrolment regardless of the number of hours in which a student is enrolled.
+Enrolments in Skill Sets are not eligible for VET materials funding, with the exception of CISCO – CCNA v7 as this is an identified part of the VCAA VCE VET programs.

 For further information on VET materials funding, visit Vocational Education and Training (VET) Delivered to School Students.